wistia/wistia-open-docs/_posts/stats-api.md

 Field | Description
 ------|------------
-data_date | The date for which this object contains project data. loads | The number of times any video from the project was loaded on the given date. plays | The number of times any video from the project was played on the given date. hours_watched | The total amount of time spent watching videos in the project on the given date.
+date | The date for which this object contains project data. loads | The number of times any video from the project was loaded on the given date. plays | The number of times any video from the project was played on the given date. hours_watched | The total amount of time spent watching videos in the project on the given date.